Mausoleum design suggests gas creation, storage and management. Sat 04 December 2021

 Philipson mausoleum funnel drain.
 Source: Simon White

-Obviously, the Philipson mausoleum collected rainwater in a bath and drained it.
-Why let rainwater into a mausoleum in the first place?
+Obviously, the Philipson mausoleum collected water in a bath and drained it.
+Why let water into a mausoleum in the first place?
 A bit strange for a mausoleum, no?

 It's hard to tell how common the bath-plus-drain mausoleum structures once were.
-And in fact, water collection structures show up in very unexpected places.
+Possibly a lot more common than we think.
+Because water collection structures show up in very unexpected places.

 The top of an Ely Cathedral tower is one usually invisible example: